 However, the impact Halloween is having on our environment is truly terrifying.
 It results in huge amounts of unnecessary waste contributing to plastic pollution and climate changing emissions.
-Costumes this year will create 2,000 tonnes of waste in the UK.
+Costumes in 2019 created 2,000 tonnes of waste in the UK.

 We’re facing a climate crisis, this is not the way we should be living.
 But we can still celebrate Halloween without causing such a devastating impact.
 Here’s how to have an eco-friendly Halloween.